Main Content

 collapse all

 Trained YOLO v2 object detector, returned as yolov2ObjectDetector object.
-You can train a YOLO v2 object detector to detect multiple object classes.

 Training progress information, returned as a structure array with seven fields.
 Each field corresponds to a stage of training.

 • TrainingLoss — Training loss at each iteration is the mean squared error (MSE) calculated as the sum of localization error, confidence loss, and classification loss.
-For more information about the training loss function, see Training Loss.
+For more information about the training loss function, see YOLO v2 Training Loss.

 • TrainingRMSE — Training root mean squared error (RMSE) is the RMSE calculated from the training loss at each iteration.